nathankintuSNHU/ePortfolio/README.md

 <h2 align="center">
 Algorithms and Data Structures
 </h2>
-<p>In a prior academic course, I immersed myself in the complex world of data structures, the fundamental components of computer science that enable efficient data storage, organization, and manipulation.
-These serve as the bedrock for handling and processing data, facilitating smooth operations and accessibility.
-Arrays, linked lists, stacks, queues, trees, and graphs are among the common data structures, each with distinct features and applications designed to tackle specific computational hurdles.
+<p>Having a deep understanding of data structures is essential for creating optimized algorithms and efficient code.
+In this project, my expertise in data structure management proves crucial for accurately foreseeing essential parameters in cutting metal sheets spanning from 0.006 to 0.06 inches in thickness.
 <br><br>
-Understanding data structures profoundly is crucial for designing efficient algorithms and developing high-performance code.
-In a practical project I engaged in, my expertise in managing data structures played a pivotal role in predicting crucial parameters for laser-cutting metal sheets with thicknesses varying from 0.006 inches to 0.06 inches.
+When a user enters a wall thickness value and activates the “Calculate” button, the system springs into action.
+It creates a set of 50 random points stored in "model/modelData.txt", uniformly distributed within the designated thickness range.
+The meaning of these points is then calculated and juxtaposed with the input thickness to facilitate in-depth analysis.
 <br><br>
-The system I collaborated on exhibited a sophisticated workflow.
-Upon a user entering a specific value in the Wall thickness field, the system initiates by generating a random dataset containing 50 points evenly spread across the specified thickness range.
-The dataset's mean value is then calculated and juxtaposed with the input wall thickness, laying the groundwork for insightful analysis.
+Progressing from this initial phase, the system generates a second set of 50 points stored in "model/modelData2.txt", strategically devised based on the correlations between the initial data collections.
+These correlations are pivotal inputs for a predictive model housed in "model/material-models/pulsewidth-model1.txt," enabling the system to determine the optimal pulse width for laser cutting operations effectively.
 <br><br>
-Subsequently, the system progresses by creating a second dataset of 50 points, guided by the previously discovered correlations between datasets.
-This correlation data acts as an essential input for a predictive model embedded within the system, ultimately leading to the computation and generation of the desired pulse width for laser-cutting tasks.
-This intricate fusion of data structure principles and predictive modeling results in a sturdy system capable of enhancing the efficiency and precision of metal-cutting operations.
+By employing various equations and models, the system computes the speed, frequency, and additional values in the output.
+The fusion of sophisticated data structure principles with predictive modeling culminates in the construction of a resilient system that significantly heightens the precision and efficiency of metal-cutting processes.
 </p>
 <h2 align="center">
 Databases